Local elastic properties of polystyrene nanocomposites increase significantly due to non-affine deformations

 The thermal fluctuations of density allow determining the local elasticity modulus $M$ as:

 where $\theta_3(x)$ is the third Jacobi theta-function, $L$ defines the dimension of the simulation box, $k_B$ is the Boltzmann constant, and $T$ is the temperature of the system.
-Equation~(\ref{eq:M}) is derived in Appendix~\ref{sec:fluct} using thermal equilibrium analysis of a reference isotropic homogeneous elastic body.
-For small spatial scales $w\ll L$, Eq.~(\ref{eq:M}) is simplified and reads as:
+The derivation of Eq.~(\ref{eq:M}) is given in the \hyperref[sm]{Supplemental Material} using thermal equilibrium analysis of a reference isotropic homogeneous elastic body.
+To the best of our knowledge, the relation between the local modulus $M({\bf r})$ and the local density fluctuations in Eq.~(\ref{eq:M}) was not derived before.
+For small spatial scales $w\ll L$ holds and Eq.~(\ref{eq:M}) can be further simplified as